I once went all the way to Las Vegas to hang out with Jack Ruby’s old buddy, Breck Wall.

 According to Leigh, collaborating with Cumming on their directorial debuts was easier than they expected.

 “It was so effortless and seamless.
-This whole project, from beginning to end.
+This whole project — from beginning to end.
 We wrote the first draft at my house in mid-February.
-And by July, we managed to arrange the schedules of our rather large ensemble cast and shoot the whole thing on digital within 19 days,” Leigh says.
+And by July, we managed to arrange the schedules of our rather large ensemble cast and shoot the whole thing on digital within 19 days,” Leigh explains during a recent phone interview.
 “I was shocked at how miraculously the whole thing came together.
 And we worked with all of our friends.
 The whole experience was nothing but gratifying and total fun.”

 The film reunites Leigh and actress Phoebe Cates, who taught Leigh how to give a blowjob by practicing on a carrot in the film Fast Times at Ridgemont High.

-Annivesary Party is first time they’ve worked together since Fast Times.
+Annivesary Party is first time Cates and Leigh have worked together since Fast Times.

 “I didn’t realize that because we’ve actually have been best friends since we made Fast Times.
 And we also play best friends in the movie.
 In fact, I dragged Phoebe out of retirement for this project.
 She gave up acting a while ago.
 Her kids are even in the film,” Leigh says.